 Is SharePoint on its way out, or is it continuing to gain popularity?
 And will it be taken off the market anytime soon?
 The simple answer is that there is no danger of SharePoint going extinct soon because it is becoming increasingly popular as a vital component of the hybrid solutions (on-premises and in the cloud) on which Microsoft’s vision for the future is dependent.

-Concerns about SharePoint’s future were initially sparked by a number of factors, the majority of which is because of poor communication from Microsoft, which has been addressed and corrected since.
+Concerns about SharePoint’s future were initially sparked by several factors, the majority of which is because of poor communication from Microsoft, which has been addressed and corrected since.

-However, in order to provide a complete answer, we must first investigate the position that SharePoint now holds in the industry as well as how Microsoft sees its future developing.
-Trying to find out the current trend on SharePoint and how will the highly affordable cloud version of SharePoint benefit small and large companies.
+However, to provide a complete answer, we must first investigate SharePoint’s position in the industry and how Microsoft sees its future developing.
+Trying to find out the current SharePoint trend and how the highly affordable cloud version of SharePoint will benefit small and large companies.

 Will SharePoint dominate?
 What is the future of SharePoint?

 In a short sentence, SharePoint is here to stay.
-Microsoft boasts that more than 85 percent of Fortune 500 companies, as well as 190 million users across 500,000+ organisations, use SharePoint.
-SharePoint forms the foundation on which these large organisations run their Intranet Portals, document process automation, enterprise content management, business process management and team sites.
+Microsoft boasts that more than 85 percent of Fortune 500 companies and 190 million users across 500,000+ organisations use SharePoint.
+SharePoint forms the foundation for these large organisations running their Intranet Portals, document process automation, enterprise content management, business process management and team sites.
 Post covid, dependence on SharePoint has increased even more.

 The rapid expansion of the Microsoft 365 Suite (formerly known as Office 365), which now incorporates SharePoint Online, makes SharePoint affordable to the smallest of organisations.
 This has been a major driving force behind the popular adoption of SharePoint by small, medium and large companies over the past couple of years.